MustafaKpn/smart-workday/README.md

     ```
     *Note: The exact format and location of this `targets` file depend on the implementation of `load_active_targets`.
 This is a suggested structure.*

+6. **Use Your CV**:
+   You can find in the root directory of this project my CV.
+I didn't care much about hiding it and I thought it would be a good example on where to place yours.
+You should replace my CV with yours.
+Unless you want to get notified about jobs that match my CV :)

 ## ➡️ Usage Examples

 ### Running the Scraper Manually